googleapis/google-cloud-java/docs/client_retries.md

 Another example where the RPC Timeout is capped to not exceed the total timeout.

-## How to configure a custom retry configuration for an RPC
+## How to configure a custom retry parameters for an RPC
+The following example is using the Java-Asset client library:

 1. Create the RetrySettings class with your custom configurations
 ```java
 RetrySettings customRetrySettings =